ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 Topological sort can be easily implemented using DFS.
 In DFS, we process a vertex and then recursively call DFS for its adjacent vertices.
 In topological sorting, we need to process a vertex only after its adjacent vertices have been processed.
 Hence, the only change in DFS needed would be to store a node after DFS has been called for its adjacent nodes.
 The complexity is the same as DFS, that is O(E+V).

-We achieve this by maintaint a stack and one by one add vertices when they have been completed.
+We achieve this by maintaining a stack and one by one add vertices to the stack when they have been completed.
+The child nodes will obviously be completed before and added to the stack first.
 This way, all child vertices are added to stack before the parent vertex.
-Hence, when actually printing the stack the parents would be printed first followed by the children.
+Hence, when actually printing the stack by poppoing elements, the parents would be printed first followed by the children.

 The code is as follows:
 ```java